leohliao/interview_study_guide/interviewQuestions/javascript-interview-questions.md

 ```
 - With `bind`, there's no need to assign `this` to a variable to keep the same context.
 ### Q023.
 When would you use `document.write()`?
+- It was an old way of adding elements to a webpage; it only works while the page is loading
+- Because there's no DOM modification, it works fast.
+If a lot of text needs to be added into HTML dynamically and the page is still loading, it may help to use `document.write()`
 ### Q024.
 What's the difference between feature detection, feature inference, and using the UA string?
 ### Q025.
 Explain Ajax in as much detail as possible.
 ### Q026.
 What are the advantages and disadvantages of using Ajax?